martyromero/martyromero.github.io/_posts/2016-05-30-faith-to-crisis-in-three-parts-part-1.md

 ---
 layout: post
-title: From Faith to Crisis in Three Acts (Act 1)
+title: From Faith to Crisis Part 1 of 3
 summary: My perspective on religion has changed at least twice.
 The change has been a gradual process with such stealth that it’s been short of invisible, but it has challenged almost everything that I believed about God, Salvation and Morality.
 category: blog
 comments: true
 tags: faith
 description: My perspective on religion has changed at least twice.
-This is Act 1
+This is Part 1 of 3
 meta:
 ---